mimipal-dev/MiMiPAL/README.md

 Dear friends,

 Thank you for your interest and visit to my experimental code repository.
 I have been tinkering with Arduino, C++ and various development platforms for about 12 years.
 The code posted here is a result of many thousands of hours experimenting, developing and improving a single piece of code to easily configure and manage the ESP8266 family of boards for the purpose of quickly creating many types of projects.
+Before downloading any files from this repository, take a minute to read to the end of this introduction.

 Ownership of the code is the solely property of the author.